W. J. (William Jacob) Holland

 1848–1932

-A minister, museum leader, and naturalist, he helped shape both the University of Pittsburgh and the Carnegie Museums while writing popular books that introduced generations of readers to butterflies and moths.
+A minister-turned-naturalist, he helped shape both the University of Pittsburgh and the Carnegie Museums while writing popular books that introduced generations of readers to butterflies and moths.
+His career blended science, teaching, and public culture in a way that still feels surprisingly modern.

 About the author

-Born in Jamaica in 1848, William Jacob Holland built an unusually wide-ranging career that joined religion, education, and science.
-He became an ordained Presbyterian minister, later served as the eighth chancellor of what is now the University of Pittsburgh from 1891 to 1901, and went on to lead the Carnegie Museums of Pittsburgh.
+Born in Jamaica in 1848 to American parents, William Jacob Holland became an ordained Presbyterian minister before building a major reputation as a zoologist, paleontologist, and museum leader.
+He served as the eighth chancellor of the University of Pittsburgh from 1891 to 1901, then went on to direct the Carnegie Museums of Pittsburgh, where he played an important role in expanding their scientific reach and public profile.